 • the fee, also called the annual subscription,

-• and the costs incurred as part of the supplier’s obligation to purchase green certificates and, in Flanders, cogeneration certificates.
+• and the costs incurred as part of the supplier’s obligation to purchase Guarantee of Origin labels and, in Flanders, cogeneration certificates.

 This last category of costs is usually indicated on the bill as “Contribution to renewable energy” or “Green energy costs” and, where applicable, “Co-generation costs” (kosten WKK).